 Let’s start with a few tips.

-Third, trading is a profession where one’s perception of the market is invisibly mediated by one’s personality.
-Few traders take the time to overcome their own predictable reactions to their trading results, especially losses.
+Tip #3.
+In active trading, one’s perception of the market is colored by one’s personality.
+Few traders take the time to assess and correct their own predictable (and sub-optimal) reactions to market behavior.

 This site will help guide you toward solutions to these three trader issues, and more.

 Perhaps you are visiting this site because you are aware that something about your daytrading needs fixing.
 It is usually a combination of one’s Method and one’s Mindset, because they are inter-dependent.

 A poor Method with no real edge will quickly undermine your Mindset.
 Similarly, a toxic Mindset will render even the very best Methods ineffective.
 In my daytrading coaching program, we evaluate both elements and fix where necessary.

 Moderate levels of stress are stimulating, which makes trading less of a job and more of an adventure.
 If you exceed your “stress threshold,” however, you will get into an overload state that triggers primal emotions and defensive/aggressive behaviors.